 SaaS suppliers and customers must currently comply with the terms of the Data Protection Act 2018 (DPA) which governs data protection law in the UK.
 SaaS suppliers and SaaS customers must also comply with the General Data Protection Regulation (GDPR) will applies directly in all Member States of the European Union (EU).
 Currently the UK is a Member State of the EU and even if a “Brexit” takes place and the UK leaves the EU, the GDPR will still apply in the UK.

 Will the GDPR apply to the UK

 Whether or not the GDPR will apply to the UK following a Brexit, will depend upon the agreement reached between the UK and the EU on the terms under which the UK will leave the EU and the timing of the Brexit.
 Namely:

-- if the Brexit is after the 25th of May 2018, the GDPR will have direct effect in the UK;
+- the GDPR will continue to have direct effect in the UK;

-- if the Brexit is before the 25th of May 2018 the applicable data protection regime will depend upon the terms of the Brexit agreed with the EU.
+- the applicable data protection regime will depend upon the final terms of the Brexit deal agreed with the EU.